Vitamin A deficiency: migrant health guide

-Treatment of vitamin A deficiency is generally based on diet, and sometimes use of supplements, particularly for children with deficiency or for those with severe measles under 2 years of age, where some studies have found vitamin A to be effective in preventing serious complications.
+Treatment of vitamin A deficiency is generally based on a Vitamin A rich diet, and the use of supplements, particularly for children with deficiency or for those with severe measles under 2 years of age, where some studies have found vitamin A to be effective in preventing serious complications.

-Vitamin A has toxic effects at high serum concentrations, particularly in pregnant women, where supplementation might be teratogenic.
-Treatment with supplements should therefore be carefully monitored.
+Vitamin A has toxic effects at high serum concentrations, particularly in pregnant women.
+Excessive supplementation in pregnant women, can be teratogenic.

-Vitamin A deficiency is extremely rare in people born in the UK, and there are no standard UK guidelines for the diagnosis and treatment of vitamin A deficiency.
+Vitamin A deficiency is rare in people born in the UK, but low intakes are relatively common and there are no standard UK guidelines for the diagnosis and treatment of vitamin A deficiency.
 Primary care practitioners who suspect vitamin A deficiency in a migrant patient may wish to seek advice on appropriate diagnosis and treatment from their local endocrinology or paediatric team.